zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-labels.md

 ### align `String`

-Defines the alignment of the labels.
+Defines the alignment of the labels.** Available for donut and pie series. **

 #### Example
     <kendo:chart-seriesItem-labels align="align">